-PSHE informs students so that they are able to understand how to be safe and to gain insight about lifestyles that will be of huge benefit to them now and move on into society.
+PSHE informs pupils so that they are able to understand how to be safe and to gain insight about lifestyles that will be of huge benefit to them now and move on into society.

-The PSHE programme has been tailored to meet the individual needs of our students.
+The PSHE programme has been tailored to meet the individual needs of our pupils.
 The programme and curriculum is supported and informed by academic opportunities enabling students to gain AQA Personal Social Health Education qualifications.

 Elm Court School strives to ensure that all children regardless of gender, ability, sexual orientation, race or religion feel valued.
-Integral to this is an environment where students feel valued and feel there is a space where they can discuss some of the issues facing young adolescents.
+Integral to this is an environment where pupils feel valued and feel there is a space where they can discuss some of the issues facing young adolescents.

 Given the contextual picture, locally, nationally and globally, our students receive specific guidance and education in the areas of:

 - Drugs, Alcohol and Tobacco education